onegambler/alexa-tesco-skill/README.md

 If everything went ok, you should now see a `dist` folder containing a `dist.zip` file.

 #Putting all together
-Ok, so; as last step we need to deploy the file into AWS Lambda.
-The project comes with `node-aws-lambda` a node utility used for Lambda's deployment.
+Ok, almost there.
+As last step we need to deploy the file into AWS Lambda.
+The project comes with `node-aws-lambda`; a node utility used for Lambda's deployment.
 You can read more about it [here](https://www.npmjs.com/package/node-aws-lambda).
 I honestly prefer to do it manually so I don't have to deal with access keys and tokens; so let's go back to the newly created lambda - on the AWS console page - and let's upload the `dist.zip` file.
 Then click on `save` and we should be ready to go.
-Try with one of your products and see if it works!
+Try to add some milk and see if it works!